 Enhanced enquiry, problem solving skills, communication and a CREST certificate will be the rewards for boys during Bronze CREST Award.

 The Bronze CREST Award is a STEM-based challenge designed to introduce students to project work empowering them to work like real scientists, technologists, engineers or mathematicians by choosing their own topics with the freedom to work as they think best.
 With the support of a supervising teacher to help decide the project they want to spend the term working on, the options are huge, from identifying the best way to throw a paper aeroplane, to investigating whether listening to music has an effect on the level of success in completing a task, finding the best material for a coat by testing insulating materials, or optimising how high a model rocket can go.
 By choosing a project they are passionate about, boys will have ownership of their project and work hard to find a solution to the identified problem.
 They will develop their abilities to think for themselves by making a hypothesis and designing a scientific investigation.
 After collecting various sets of results, they will learn how to analyse data to form a logical conclusion before writing a scientific report of their project including a reflection on the knowledge gained.

 Charity Event Planning | L6, U6 | Autumn, Spring

 Improved communication, collaboration and organisational skills alongside enhanced empathy will be the rewards for boys during Charity Event Planning.

-Given the opportunity to manage whole School charity events, this activity will enable boys to on behalf of good causes and raise significant amounts of money for various School-supported charities.
+Given the opportunity to manage School charity events, this activity will enable boys to work on behalf of good causes and raise significant amounts of money for various School-supported charities.
 This will help students complete elements of their Goldhawk Diplomas, and will enhance their UCAS personal statements and CVs.

 Chess | Y9, Y10, Y11 | Autumn, Spring